6 nights starting from

-Amboise – home to Leonardo da Vinci with special exhibition to mark the 500th anniversary of his death
+Amboise – home to Leonardo da Vinci from 1516 until his death in 1519

 Magnificent châteaux – Chambord, Chenonceau and Villandry

 Beautiful gardens – the ornamental vegetables at Villandry are wonderful

 Historic riverside towns

 Based in the regional capital of the Loire in medieval Tours